-- Trusting God to lead the ministry and provide the resources to meet the needs of the ministry according to his plan.
+- Trusting God to lead the ministry according to his plan.

-As a result of traveling through our faith lives, we realized that there is no purpose to a journey without a destination.
-By using a Compass, we can stay on the right path (living our lives here on earth in faith and joy) and arrive at the desired destination (life with Christ forever).
+There is no purpose to a journey without a destination.
+By using a Compass, we can stay on the right path and arrive at the desired destination.
+Our studies help people implement an authentically Catholic approach to money and possessions so they stay on the right path (living our lives here on earth as stewards of God’s blessings) and arrive at the desired destination (life with Christ forever).

 Jon Bean serves as the board President.
 Jon and his wife Evelyn co-founded Compass Catholic Ministries.
 They live in Winter Springs, FL and have attended St. Stephen Catholic Community since 1986.

 Jon and Evelyn are Commissioned Lay Ecclesial Ministers of the Diocese of Orlando.
 They both graduated from college with teaching degrees, then had successful careers with Fortune 500 companies.
 They are now retired and have the opportunity to enjoy serving God as full time volunteers in the ministry.

 Steven Hoyas serves as the Treasurer.
 Steve and his wife Audrey are members of Saint Stephen Catholic Community.
 Steve has a B.S. in Geography and went into the radio business as a DJ, which eventually led him to Central Florida.
 He was a Program Director for Cox Radio for 30 years prior to retirement.

 Steve is the moderator of the Compass Catholic “Manage Your Money God’s Way” radio program.